Skip to main content

 Retrieving Models

-Once a model exists you are ready to start retrieving data.
+Once a model is defined you are ready to start retrieving data.
 Each model acts as a powerful query builder that allows you to fluently query the underlying data that each model represents.

 $posts = Post::all();